tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

 2. **Read Relevant Context**: Review files in `context-00OS-current-state/`, `documentation/` (including templates and testing guides), and root `testing/` (for process tests) directories
 3. **Update Core Workflow Files**: Update active-request.md, implementation-plan.md, and cycle-status.md
 4. **Make Changes to 00OS**: Implement the requested changes in the 00OS system
-5. **Update Supporting Materials**: Update context, documentation, and testing files
+5. **Update Supporting Materials**: Update documentation in `documentation/` to reflect changes (note: context files in `context-00OS-current-state/` are typically handled separately through direct invocation of reaper-overwrite)
 6. **Reset Core Workflow Files & Sync Changes**: Clear/update core workflow files for the next cycle and run `> reaper-sync` to sync the 00OS changes to .cursor/rules

 You ALWAYS prioritize working with the three core workflow files that maintain the state of the current cycle: